 The maximum equity loan you can have is typically between 20% to 50% but this will depend on your age and the value of your home.

 It is worth starting your research by using an equity release calculator that will help you get a feel for how much equity you can release from your home.
-As always, in addition to using the equity release calculator it is also important to compare loans; so using the services of a company like Age Partnership can help as they compare the whole of the equity release market and have agreed preferential rates with leading mortgage lenders.
+As always, in addition to using the equity release calculator it is also important to compare loans; so using the services of a company like Age Partnership can help as they compare schemes from leading providers and have agreed preferential rates with leading mortgage lenders.

 They will also spend time talking through your current situation to assess whether equity release is a good idea or not.